Places to See Dinosaurs: Museums, Attractions, and Events to Delight Your Dino-Loving Kids

 T. rex, Stegasaurus, and Triceratops… check out these Dino-mite places that bring the prehistoric back to life.
-My son is fascinated by the giant world of dinosaurs and we love to ROAR right along with these creatures.
+My kids are fascinated by the giant world of dinosaurs and we love to ROAR right along with these creatures.
 There are so many activities and connections to make between science, history, and play!
 From playing with dinosaur figurines, to digging into dino eggs, to teaching about the difference between omnivores, carnivores, and herbivores, we have a blast exploring with these prehistoric creatures.

 Chicagoland has many unique places to discover if you’re looking for ways to bring these extinct animals back to life!